tdwgithub/sensor-playground/README.md

 about building the version of the Sensor Playground that best suits your application needs.

-To find the construction guides, along with tips, etc., look in the "doc" folder above.
+To find the construction guides, along with tips, etc., look in the "doc" folder at the top level of this project.